-Support Item Support Item Ref No. Description UOM Price Limit Support Connection 07_001_0106_8_3 Assistance for participants to implement their plan by strengthening the ability to connect with the broader systems of supports and understand the purpose of the funded supports and participant in the community.
+Support Item Support Item Ref No. Description UOM Price Limit Support Connection 07_001_0106_8_3 Assistance for participants to implement their plan by strengthening the ability to connect with the broader systems of supports and understand the purpose of the funded supports and participate in the community.
 Support Connection will assist a participant to understand the aspects of the plan, assisting in ongoing management of supports, and answer questions as they arise.
-Hour \$73.65 Coordination Of Supports 07_002_0106_8_3 Further qualifications/experience required to strengthen a participant's ability to design and the build their supports with an emphasis on linking the broader systems of support across a complex service delivery environment.
+Hour \$70.71 Coordination Of Supports 07_002_0106_8_3 Further qualifications/experience required to strengthen a participant's ability to design and the build their supports with an emphasis on linking the broader systems of support across a complex service delivery environment.
 Coordination of Supports is to focus on supporting participants to direct their lives, not just their services.
 This may include resolving points of crisis, and developing resilience in the participant's network.
-Hour \$120.04 Training In Planning And Plan Management 07_003_0117_8_3 Capacity building and training in plan administration and management for participants unable to do this independently but who could do all or part of the task with training.
-Hour \$71.65 Specialist Support Coordination 07_004_0132_8_3 Generally delivered in a time limited, outcomes focused manner and by an appropriately qualified and experienced practitioner to meet the individual needs of the participant's circumstances.
+Hour \$115.24 CB and Training in Plan and Financial Management by a Support Coordinator 07_003_0117_8_3 Capacity building and training in plan administration and management with a participant to strengthen their ability to undertake tasks associated with the management of their supports.
+Providers of this support are to assist the participant to build capacity to undertake all aspects of plan administration and management, including: engaging providers; developing service agreements; maintaining records; claiming payments from the NDIA; and paying providers.
+Hour \$68.78 Specialist Support Coordination 07_004_0132_8_3 Generally delivered in a time limited, outcomes focused manner and by an appropriately qualified and experienced practitioner to meet the individual needs of the participant's circumstances.
 Necessitated by specific high complex needs or high level risks in a participant's situation, to reduce complexity in the participant's support environment in the context of broader systems of support, whilst also assisting the participant to connect with NDIS supports, negotiate solutions with multiple stakeholders and build capacity and resilience.
-Hour \$228.42
+Hour \$219.29